MathieuBuisson/PSCodeHealth/docs/Functions/Test-PSCodeHealthCompliance.md

 ### -SettingsGroup
 To get compliance levels only for the metrics located in the specified group.

-There are 2 settings groups in PSCodeHealthSettings.json, so there are 2 possible values for this parameter : 'FunctionHealthRecordMetricsRules' and 'OverallHealthReportMetricsRules'.
+There are 2 settings groups in PSCodeHealthSettings.json, so there are 2 possible values for this parameter : 'PerFunctionMetrics' and 'OverallMetrics'.

-Metrics in the FunctionHealthRecordMetricsRules group are for each individual function and metrics in the OverallHealthReportMetricsRules group are for the entire file or folder specified in the 'Path' parameter of Invoke-PSCodeHealth.
+Metrics in the PerFunctionMetrics group are for each individual function and metrics in the OverallMetrics group are for the entire file or folder specified in the 'Path' parameter of Invoke-PSCodeHealth.

 If not specified, compliance levels for metrics in both groups are output.